Young people from H&F learned the art of “zorbing” as part of an innovative event to help residents keep fit and healthy.

 “We are also proud to support the Great Weight Debate and hope as many residents as possible take part in the campaign survey to help raise awareness and get a real barometer of how we can continue to tackle the childhood obesity issue in H&F,” Added Cllr Lukey.

-For more details on the Great Weight Debate, visit the website.
+View more details on the Great Weight Debate.